An Elementary Proof of the Near Optimality of LogSumExp Smoothing: Introduction

 Given the $0.5\ln(d)$ upper bound due to the LogSumExp function, this theorem determines the exact optimal gap down asymptotically to a narrow numerical range of $[0.40726, 0.5]$.
 The closeness of these bounds provides a case for the strong performance of the LogSumExp smoothing: It leaves at most a factor of 20\% ``on the table'' in terms of performance.

 However, although nearly matching our bound, $f_\mathtt{LSE}$ fails to attain our lower bound.
-As a final result, we examine the tightness of our elementary lower bound.
-An ideal standard for the design of a smoothing would be the exact attainment of the optimal gap $\delta^\star(d)$.
-In the case of $d=2,3$, we find that our lower bound construction via $\gamma(d)$ is exactly tight by providing such ideal smoothings.
-This disproves the optimality of $f_\mathtt{LSE}$ for fixed small $d$. \begin{theorem} For $d=2$ and $d=3$, the minimum difference between any convex $f\colon \mathbb{R}^d\rightarrow \mathbb{R}$ that is $1$-smooth in the infinity norm and $\smax$ is exactly $\delta^\star(d) = \gamma(d)< 0.5 \ln(d)$. \end{theorem} The use of such further optimized smoothings offers constant gains in worst-case guarantees for accelerated nonsmooth optimization directly by the previously discussed reduction to smooth optimization techniques of~\cite{Beck2012}.
+As a final result, we examine the tightness of our elementary lower bound. { For any dimension $d$, we provide a new smoothing, strictly outperforming $0.5\ln(d)$.} This disproves the optimality of $f_\mathtt{LSE}$ for { every} $d$.
+In the case of $d=2,3$, our lower bound construction via $\gamma(d)$ is exactly tight, proven by an exactly optimal smoothing attaining $\delta^\star(d)$. \begin{theorem} For $d=2$ and $d=3$, the optimal smoothing value is exactly $\delta^\star(d) = \gamma(d)$. \end{theorem} The use of such further optimized smoothings offers constant gains in worst-case guarantees for accelerated nonsmooth optimization directly by the previously discussed reduction to smooth optimization techniques of~\cite{Beck2012}.
 Smoothings attaining our theoretical lower bound saturate what is possible by such reductions, meaning any further progress in accelerated nonsmooth optimization will require approaches distinct from existing smoothing frameworks.
-Resolving the exact optimal smoothing $f$ for $d\geq 4$ and whether our big-O optimal lower bound continues to be exact for larger dimensions are left as interesting future directions.
+Resolving the exact optimal smoothing $f$ for $d\geq 4$ is left as an interesting future direction.